jhpyle/docassemble/_docs/functions.md

   (for a [`Person`] object called `person`).
 If the [`Person`] object is the user, the default icon is a blue circle.

-{% include demo-side-by-side.html demo="testgeolocate.yml" %}
+{% include demo-side-by-side.html demo="testgeolocate" %}

 ## <a name="location_known"></a>location_known()